ZF-Bern-HQ/Assignment/README.md

 ## Fleet Management System (FMS) & Connected Commercial Vehicles

 ### Optimizing operations for fleets is a big challenge for fleet managers.
-Logistic companies are constrained by a small margin and any decision should be driven by cost, sustainability, safety, etc.
-### Use your skills to build a recommender system that helps a fleet manager to optimize the logistics operations.
-Collaborate with us and help increase the efficiency and sustainability of transport service.
-Let's do it!
+Logistic companies are constrained by a small margin and any decision should be driven by cost, sustainability, safety, etc. Use your skills to build a recommender system that helps a fleet manager to optimize the logistics operations.

 The task of a fleet manager is to make sure all resources such as vehicles, and drivers have been used in an optimum way.
 It is often a challenge for them to access a powerful intelligent tool as a support system to help them to make the best decision.
 Often times there are multiple factors which play a role and would require a sophisticated intelligence to handle and analyze and provide insights.
 Among all, few factors to name here are: drivers’ behaviors, driving situations (highway, city, weather, geolocation, etc.), vehicle condition and type, vehicles’ fuel/battery status.
 Here we want you to build a solution to suggest the best combination of drivers and vehicles pair based on a driving situation in order to optimize the fleet operation efficiency.